Mass

 Provided by USCCB

-Thursday of the Third Week of Easter
+Thursday in the Octave of Easter